 Conducting Body: Educational Trust Service (ETS)

 GRE Eligibility: There is no specific eligibility criterion to apply for GRE tests.
 Aspirants can apply for GRE tests irrespective of qualifications and age.
-The test is designed for undergraduate students or undergraduate degree holders that are interested in pursuing graduate education.
-A good knowledge of English is the only presumed prerequisite to appear for the GRE.
-However, GRE test scores alone are not enough to gain admission to graduate schools—you will be required to fulfill other eligibility requirements as specified by the University/College for the program.
+The test is designed for undergraduate students or undergraduate degree holders who are interested in pursuing higher studies.
+A good knowledge of English is the only presumed essential requirement to appear for the test.
+Students cannot get admission in universities solely based on their GRE scores.
+They will also be required to fulfill other eligibility criteria that the universities have set for the program.

-The GRE Subject Test scores supplement recommendation letters, undergraduate records and add to other qualifications required for graduate level study in reputed institutions.
-GRE Subject Test scores give the admission panel an idea about applicant’s knowledge of specific subjects, thereby showcasing the student’s strength in specific subject areas.
-GRE Subject Tests are available in following disciplines:
+The GRE Subject Test scores supplement recommendation letters, undergraduate records and add to other qualifications required for graduate-level study in reputed institutions.
+These Test scores give the admission panel an idea about the applicant’s knowledge of specific subjects, thereby showcasing the student’s strength in specific subject areas

 GRE Test format and timings

 The GRE General Test analyzes skills learnt by the applicant over a period of time.
-It contains three sections – Verbal Reasoning, Analytical Writing and Quantitative Reasoning.
-The Verbal and Quantitative Reasoning parts have two sections each of 20 questions while Analytical writing section requires the candidate to write two essays.
+It has three sections – Verbal Reasoning, Analytical Writing and Quantitative Reasoning.
+The Verbal and Quantitative Reasoning sections have two sets, each set comprising 20 questions while the Analytical Writing section requires the candidate to write two essays.
 The candidate gets 30 minutes for each section in Verbal and Quantitative Reasoning and 35 minutes for writing each essay.

-The GRE Subjects Tests are delivered in paper format.
+The GRE Subject Tests are delivered in paper format.
 There are no separate timed sections and the candidate is required to complete the subject tests in 2 hours and 50 minutes.

 GRE Subject Tests are scored on a 200-990 score scale in 10-point increments.
 The sub-scores for subjects are reported on a smaller scale – 20 to 99 score scale in one-point increments.
-The marking system for GRE revised General Test is bit different.
-The Verbal and Quantitative Reasoning sections scores are given in a 130–170 score scale in one –point increments while the Analytical writing section score is given in a 0–6 score scale in ½ point increments.
+The marking system for GRE revised General Test is a bit different though, with the Verbal and Quantitative Reasoning sections scores are given in a 130–170 score scale in one-point increments while the Analytical Writing section score is given in a 0–6 score scale in ½ point increments.
 GRE Test Scores are valid for 5 years.

 The ScoreSelect option introduced in GRE allows candidates to send selective scores of any or all GRE exams to the educational institution.
-This way the candidate gets an opportunity to send the best GRE scores to strengthen the admission application.
-There is no mention of candidate appearing for other GRE exams when sending scores to educational institution.
+This way candidates get an opportunity to send the best GRE scores to strengthen their admission application.
+There is no mention of candidates appearing for other GRE exams when they send scores to educational institutions.

-You can register for GRE exam in four ways – Online, Mail, Phone, and Fax.
-To register for GRE exam online, you will be required to create “My GRE Account” on the official GRE website.
-Once created, your “My GRE Account” can be used to register for the exam and also to check your exam scores.
+You can register for a GRE examination through email, phone, fax, or online.
+If you want to register online, you need to create an account on the official GRE website.
+Once you have created the account, you can then register for the exam and check your exam scores.

 The GRE Computer Adaptive General Test is administered throughout the year, on a rolling basis.
 The GRE Subject Tests are conducted three times a year in month of September, October, and April.